-Now, you'll see by the photos, that I have, indeed, succeeded in creating the intended plaid and have gone on to doing it again, with two other colourways.
+Now, you’ll see by the photos, that I have, indeed, succeeded in creating the intended plaid and have gone on to do it again, with two other colourways.

 And, given that Michaels still has them in stock, I’m not stopping with this magical yarn yet, because there are a couple more colourways that I really want to try out, specifically a black, white and grey one and a blue one that has some coral in it.